cataseven/Google-Map-Card/README.md

-#### Responsive Lovelace custom Google Maps card that displays the location of `person.`, `device_tracker.`, and `sensor.` entities and tracks their routes using the Google Maps JavaScript API including Live Traffic, Street View, POI Filtering, Map Types and FlightRadar24 Integration support
+#### Responsive Lovelace custom Google Maps card that displays the location of `person.`, `device_tracker.`, and `sensor.` entities and tracks their routes using the Google Maps JavaScript API including Live Traffic, Street View, POI Filtering, Map Types, FlightRadar24 Integration and **Route Search and Travel Time Calculator** support

 ---